feincms/django-cabinet/docs/index.rst

     from django.contrib import admin

-    from cabinet.admin import FileAdmin as _FileAdmin, fieldset
+    from cabinet.admin import FileAdmin as _FileAdmin

     from .models import File